DubaiStakePool/Cardano-Node/trace-dispatcher/doc/trace-dispatcher-new.md

   -> m ()
 ```

 The configuration is read from a file, but it has been decided to hard code a standard configuration for the purpose of ease of migration.
 This default configuration is given in the module [Cardano.Node.Tracing.DefaultTraceConfig](https://github.com/input-output-hk/cardano-node/blob/master/cardano-node/src/Cardano/Node/Tracing/DefaultTraceConfig.hs).
 In the config file all entries of the default configuration can be overridden.
-(To remove a frequency limiter, define a limiter with maxFrequency 0.0.)

 The configuration file can be in JSON or YAML format.
-We will give the examples here in Yaml format
+We will give the examples here in YAML format

-The namespaces are used for configuration values.
-Any value applies to all the trace messages which starts with the given namespace.
+The namespaces are used as configuration keys.
+Any value applies to all the trace messages which start with the given namespace key.
 To set a global value use the empty namespace "".
-This works down to individual messages, and the value of the more specific namespace overwrites the more general.
+This works down to individual messages; the value for the more specific namespace key is chosen over the more general one.

-The options you can set for trace messages in this way are: Severity, Detail, Limiter and Backends.
+The options you can set for trace messages in this way are: `severity`, `detail`, `limiter` and `backends`.

 ### Configuring Severity